Preamble

 • PyMOL-ScriptMaker

-• Main role: generates 3D interactive 'Cartoon' and 'Sausage' representations.
+- Main function: generates 3D interactive 'Cartoon' and 'Sausage' representations.

-• The first PyMOL representation is named 'Cartoon':
+- The first PyMOL representation is called 'Cartoon':

-• This is a ribbon depiction of the PDB query colored as a function of similarity scores calculated from the previous multiple sequence alignment.
+- This is a ribbon depiction of the query structure colored as a function of the similarity scores calculated from the previous multiple sequence alignment.

-• This color ramping from white (low score i.e. %equivalent limit, 0.7 by default) to red (identity) allows to quickly locate areas of weak and strong sequence conservation on the structure of the query.
+- This color ramp from white (low score i.e. %equivalent limit, 0.7 by default) to red (identity) allows to quickly locate areas of weak and strong sequence conservation on the query structure.

-• A solvent-accessible surface can be mapped with the same coloring code via the PyMOL control panel.
+- A solvent-accessible surface can be mapped with the same color code using the PyMOL control panel.

-• The second PyMOL representation is named 'Sausage':
+- The second PyMOL representation is called 'Sausage':

-• It shows a variable tube representation of the Cα trace of the PDB query.
+- It shows a variable tube representation of the Cα trace of the query structure.

-• For this drawing, all homologous protein structures were superposed onto the PDB query with ProFit and the size of the tube is proportional to the mean r.m.s. deviation per residue between Cα pairs.
+- For this representation, all homologous protein structures were superimposed on the query structure using ProFit and the size of the tube is proportional to the mean r.m.s. deviation per-residue between Cα pairs.

-• The same white to red color ramping is used to visualize sequence conservation.
+- The same white-to-red color ramp is used to visualize sequence conservation.

-• Hence, the user can identify areas of weak and strong structural conservation and correlate this result with sequence conservation.
+- This allows the user to identify areas of weak and strong structural conservation and correlate this result with sequence conservation.

 If applicable, these two PyMOL representations can display an assortment of supplementary information compiled by ENDscript:

-• Identical residues in dark pink ball and stick representation and highlighted,
+- Identical residues in dark pink ball&stick representation,

 These two representations can be downloaded and interactively examined with the molecular 3D visualization program PyMOL installed on the user's computer.

-Expert users can also download a .zip file archive containing PyMOL .pml script and associated necessary files to manually edit them (please refer to PyMOL documentation or PyMOLWiki).
+Advanced users can also download a zip file archive containing the PyMOL .pml script and the necessary files for manual editing (see the PyMOL documentation or PyMOLWiki).

 Alignments output layout and file formats

-• The following options controls the layout of ENDscript flat figures generated during phases 1 and 2.
+- The following options control the layout of the ENDscript flat figures generated in phases 1 and 2.
 You can render these figures in a variety of output formats and sizes.
-These settings have no effect on the two PyMOL 3D interactive representations.
+These settings have no effect on the two interactive PyMOL 3D representations.

-• Number of columns : number of residue columns per line (default: 140).
+- Number of columns : number of residue columns per row (default: 140).

-Rendering PNG or TIFF images may take some time, especially if you use the 300 dpi or 600 dpi options.
-Hence, high dpi formats (>150 dpi) are only recommended for publication-quality figures.
-For examining the ENDscript flat figures, PDF format is recommended.
+Rendering PNG or TIFF images may take some time, especially when using the 300 dpi or 600 dpi options.
+Therefore, high dpi formats (>150 dpi) are only recommended for publication quality images.
+The PDF format is recommended for viewing ENDscript flat figures.

 • Similarity scores